araman520/Airbnb/README.md

 Running the Jupyter notebook will answer the questions posted above, and you can read the post about my findings [here](https://medium.com/@araman520/airbnb-a-boston-seattle-story-6bb52ebb56bc).

+## Results

+On average, Boston Airbnbs were $60 more expensive than Seattle in 2016.

+The South Boston Waterfront in Boston had the most expensive Airbnbs.
+For Seattle, Southeast Magnolia and Portage Bay were the most expensive.

+The fact if the listing is for an entire home or apartment is the most important factor in determining the price.

 ## Licensing, Authors, Acknowledgements

 The data used in this project can be found here - [Boston](https://www.kaggle.com/airbnb/boston), [Seattle](https://www.kaggle.com/airbnb/seattle/data).